Home Tutorials Training Consulting Books Company Contact us

 Entering the product details

-Ensure that a ID, version and Name is set.
+Ensure that an ID, version, and name are set.
 Version should be set to 0.0.1 (or any other three numbers separated by dots) as this is required for the command line build.
 Also ensure that you have select that the product configuration is based on "plug-ins and features".

 Entering the product version